 Because data transmission is susceptible to interception by unauthorized third parties, encryption is a vital security measure.
 Sensitive data must be protected during transmission, and encryption ensures that data is not readable by anyone other than the intended recipient as it moves between IT and OT environments.

-By embedding native application security into development processes, organizations can better understand the security risks that may lurk in web apps, including source code, open-source components, and runtime attack vectors.
+By embedding native application security into development processes, organizations can better understand the cybersecurity risks that may lurk in web apps, including source code, open-source components, and runtime attack vectors.

 Component-level security is a critical issue for software supply chains.
 Software vulnerabilities can be introduced at any stage of the software supply chain, from original design to post-deployment patching.
 For example, the recent Log4Shell breach was traced to a vulnerability in the Java Log4j Library, which was present in the Open-Source software supply chain used by millions of devices.